 Notably, the University Park address near Southern Methodist University will be on the site where Goff's Hamburgers used to be, before it burned in a fire.
 The building has been re-constructed and looks dramatically different.

 In Morgan's seven years at Zoe's, the company grew from 20 stores to 150.
 He was there when the company went public in 2014 and was valued at $276 million.
 Morgan says he's "taking a lot of that learning" as they expand ChopShop from six existing Arizona-based stores to North Texas and beyond.

 Next up: ChopShops may pop up in Charlotte, Atlanta and Houston, Morgan says.

 Some ChopShops might become neighbors to another growing restaurant called Bellagreen.
 That's no coincidence, as Morgan is also its CEO.

 A self-proclaimed picky eater, Morgan says he likes "just about everything on the menu."
 But if you go, he recommends the chicken teriyaki bowl with brown rice, veggies and avocado.

 Texas' first Original ChopShop is located at 7300 N. MacArthur Blvd., Irving, and opened April 10.
-The restaurant in Plano is expected to open at 5717 Legacy Drive, Suite 180, on Aug.
-30, 2018.
-University Park and a second Plano restaurant are expected to open later in 2018.
+The restaurant in Plano at 5717 Legacy Drive, Suite 180, opened in September 2018.
+University Park and a second Plano restaurant are expected to open soon.